AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 **VPNs serve to hide various aspects, including:**

-1.Devices: Protecting laptops, tablets, and mobile phones from cybercriminals, especially when connected to public Wi-Fi, preventing Man-in-the-Middle attacks.
+1\.
+Devices: Protecting laptops, tablets, and mobile phones from cybercriminals, especially when connected to public Wi-Fi, preventing Man-in-the-Middle attacks.